 The first thing you need to do to keep your stainless steel grill looking new is to take care of it.
 This means you need a good quality grill cover.
 The cover comes off right before you turn on the grill and it goes back on as soon as it cools.
 This will keep the outdoor elements off your grill and keep it looking good.

 A good grill cover lets moisture out but not in; a cover that lets moisture in is pretty much worthless and a cover that traps moisture inside is worse than no cover at all.
 A cover that lets moisture out is typically made from thick, heavy vinyl.
-Most times, the brand of grill you are buying will sell a grill cover to fit; you can also get covers from SunBrella, a company that focuses on all-weather materials.
+Most times, the brand of grill you are buying will sell a grill cover to fit.
 The cover should have a felt liner on the inside to absorb excess moisture and draw it away from the grill and protect the grill from the cover itself.

 Now that you've got a cover, you will need to keep your grill clean.
 Grease and food particles will corrode even the highest quality stainless steel given enough time.
 This is particularly a problem as we tend to use more acidic marinades and sauces on the grill, which will damage your grill no matter how much money you spent on it.